Written by Divinity Nutra, Updated on June 5, 2022

 Several trials have demonstrated curcumin’s ability to limit the damage done to the liver from harmful substances by interrupting inflammatory pathways.
 Turmeric also stimulates bile production and release from the gallbladder, helping eliminate unwanted waste from the body.

-- Read the studies on turmeric and liver detox.
+- Read the studies on turmeric for liver repair.

 10) Helps Headaches & Migraines